Marquard & Bahls

-Marquard & Bahls is a Hamburg-based company that is active in the fields of energy and chemicals.
-Its core lines of business include tank storage logistics, trading and aviation fuelling.
+Marquard & Bahls is a Hamburg-based company active in the fields of energy and chemicals.
+Its core business includes tank storage logistics and energy commodities trading.
 Marquard & Bahls was founded in 1947 and has been a stock corporation under commercial law since 1992.
-The Group has a presence in 33 countries around the world.
-At the end of 2019, the company employed 6,715 people (2018: 7,561).
-In 2019, the company generated revenue of EUR 13.875 billion (2018: EUR 14.728 billion).
+The Group has a presence in over 30 countries around the world.
+In 2023, the company generated revenue of €15 billion.
+Marquard & Bahls employs 2,784 people.